 I can understand how some people would disagree with the call to the "primitive", because they count on the technological solution to help them colonize other planets and galaxies.
-Yes, science and technology might be able to save the elite and so it becomes important for them to successfully control the resources and science and develop the system with its unjust distribution of food, water and space even when this structure depends on war and the final war would bring the end to this world - hence, the necessity of religious creation of symbolism of the sacrifice, which Zerzan analyses in his work, particularly in his last book, the Twilight of the Machines (2008).
-Christian Zionists are one such group.
-Technocratic capitalists are another.
-But we all know that the percentage The notions of equality and the pursuit of happiness at the core of the slogans of the American, French or other nation-state revolutions, now sung as the hymn of Civilization, are used in an extremely narrow sense, where the suffering of the disempowered and the dispossessed is real while their powerful managers and owners (the owners of companies differ only in symbolic details from the owners of slaves and serfs) hide behind the "symbolic", when we all know that the enjoyment of the fruits of the system of injustice is very real and this right for enjoyment is protected by a whole code of laws.
+Yes, science and technology might be able to save the elite and so it becomes important for them to successfully control the government officials to organized lynching bands in the countryside.

+The notions of equality and the pursuit of happiness at the core of the slogans of the American, French or other nationstate revolutions, now sung as the hymn of Civilization, are used in an extremely narrow sense, where the suffering of the disempowered and the dispossessed is real while their powerful managers and owners (the owners of companies differ only in symbolic details from the owners of slaves and serfs) hide behind the "symbolic", when we all know that the enjoyment of the fruits of the system of injustice is very real and this right for enjoyment is protected by a whole code of laws.
 Zerzan's analysis reveals that the definition of property, equality, and rights becomes a vital part of the technology of control.